systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 You'll notice that some of the Proposed Changes have a toggle.
 System Initiative has compared the Model you have configured to what is known about the Resources you have in the real world, and where a change is needed to bring the Model and reality into sync, these toggles give you the option to choose whether to go ahead and make that change.

 You can get more information about the proposed actions by clicking on the chevrons in the Proposed Changes tab.
-Clicking through each of the four AWS Components you used, you'll see that each has a 'recommendation' to 'create' the Resource in the real world.
+Clicking through each of the four AWS Assets you used, you'll see that each has a 'recommendation' to 'create' the Resource in the real world.

 In most cases, you will not worry about the toggles in the Proposed Changes tab because you want the Model and reality to be 1:1.
 If everything looks good, you'll click the green `Apply Changes` button in the upper-right corner to make the Model you have created real in the world.